 Requesting a Work-Study Award

-If students were not offered a work-study award for Fall 2020 and they are interested in working remotely this fall, they may contact their Campus Work-Study Coordinator to determine if they are eligible for a work-study award..
+If students were not offered a work-study award for Spring 2021 and they are interested in working remotely this spring, they may contact their Campus Work-Study Coordinator to determine if they are eligible for a work-study award.
 Once an award is posted on myNOVA, students will have access to start applying for positions on the Job-X employment website the following day.

 Process for Submitting Work-Study Employment Documents